xbze3/NGSA-Dataset/README.md

 ```
 **NOTE:**
 - Files labeled with ```filename-unfinished``` contain question numbers and correct answer data only.
-The question text and answer option labels have not yet been added.
+The question text, answer option labels, instruction text, and context have not yet been added.
 - Files labeled with ```filename-un``` contain question numbers, correct answer data, option labels, and question texts.
-The instruction text, context, and meta have not yet been added.
+The instruction text and context have not yet been added.
 - Files labeled with ```filename-tests``` contain test metadata such as the subject, level, paper type, and a list of references (question_ids) that point to the individual questions.
 - Files labeled with ```filename-qa``` contain the individual questions for each subject range